The Olympus Academy Trust

-The Olympus Academy Trust was set up in 2012.
-Situated within the districts of Bradley Stoke, Filton, Patchway and surrounding areas the trust currently comprises nine South Gloucestershire schools; one all-through, three secondary and five primary academies.
+The Olympus Academy Trust is a multi-academy trust in South Gloucestershire that was founded in 2012.
+Situated within the districts of Bradley Stoke, Filton, Patchway and surrounding areas, the trust currently comprises nine schools: one all-through, three secondary and five primary academies.

-The trust is responsible and accountable for the education of in excess of 6400+ students between the ages of 4 and 19 and for the employment and support of over 800+ staff.
+The trust is responsible and accountable for the education of just under 7000 students between the ages of 3 and 19 and for the employment and support of over 800 staff.
 The trust is a charitable company run on a non-profit basis.

 History

 In January 2013 the trust commenced sponsorship of Abbeywood Community School, a local secondary school placed in Special Measures.
 The school was subsequently judged to be 'GOOD' in all areas in a 2015 Ofsted inspection, and judged to have no change to their previous 'GOOD' rating in 2018.

 In January 2015 Meadowbrook and Charborough Road primaries joined the trust, followed by Callicroft, Filton Hill, and Stoke Lodge primary schools in September 2016; Callicroft and Stoke Lodge having previously been overseen by the Cosmos Academy Trust.
 Bradley Stoke secondary became an all-through school with its own primary phase in September 2015.

+In August 2025 the founder and chief executive of the trust, Dave Baker, died unexpectedly.